Originally posted on May 21, 2012

 - Adam and Eve have sex, as the job of being “fruitful and multiplying” rested entirely on them at this point.

 - So, Caine and Able are the first to arrive.
 Time lapses.
 Then, Caine, out of jealousy, kills his brother Able.
 God shows up unexpectedly, again.
 He punishes Caine.
 Caine whines, denies any wrong-doing, and with an in-God’s-face retort, “I don’t deserve this!” – he pleads for his life.
 (4:1-15)

-- Even though God promised not to wipe out all of creation ever again, He didn’t promise not to annihilate a small part.
+- Even though God promised not to wipe out all of creation ever again, he didn’t promise not to annihilate a small part.
 Just a sort of shot across the bow, if you will, on Sodom and Gomorrah.
 God couldn’t even find ten faithful people there.
-So…

 Okay, now, back to Noah…

 - Noah and Mrs. Noah also have sex –a lot!
 Somewhere in all that begetting, Abraham is born, grows to manhood, and marries Sarah.
 And they have sex too, but Sarah can’t conceive.
 In their old age, God promises them a son, but they do not believe it, and Sarah is even caught laughing at Him (18:10-15).
 Really!